sc00bid00/inception/README.md

 # Inception Project README

-Inception Logo <!-- If you have a project logo, you can include it here -->

-## Welcome to the Inception project repository!
+Welcome to the Inception project repository!
 This project was developed as a mandatory part of the 42 School curriculum in Heilbronn and was successfully evaluated on Friday, 27th October 2023.

 ### lsordo@student.42heilbronn.de